Rjmoodie/yardpass-upgrade/Ideation/landing-page.md

 **Logos Section:**
 "As featured in" or "Trusted by organizers at"
-- Logos of events/organizations using YardPass
+- Logos of events/organizations using Liventix
 - Or: "100+ events managed" / "50,000+ tickets sold"

 ---